JoshMarino/gazebo_and_ros_control/README.md

 **ME 495:Embedded Systems in Robotics**

-**mini project, Fall 2014, Northwestern Univeristy**
+**Mini Project, Fall 2014, Northwestern Univeristy**

 #### Project Overview ####
-ROS_control is an exciting new development in the world of ROS, created and maintained by Adolfo Rodriquez Tsouroukdissian and maintained by him <adolfo.rodriguez@pal-robotics.com>, Dave Coleman <davetcoleman@gmail.com>, and Wim Meeussen <wim@hidof.com>.
-As with any ROS package, the documentaion on different ascpects of this multi-faceted package are lacking and dependant on the ROS communities' implementation and subsequent documentation.
+ROS_control is an exciting new development in the world of ROS, created and maintained by Adolfo Rodriquez Tsouroukdissian, and maintained by him <adolfo.rodriguez@pal-robotics.com>, Dave Coleman <davetcoleman@gmail.com>, and Wim Meeussen <wim@hidof.com>.
+As with any ROS package, the documentaion on different ascpects of this multi-faceted package are lacking and dependent on the ROS communities' implementation and subsequent documentation.
 The purpose of this project was to understand how ROS_control and the world of Gazebo can communicate together in order to simulate robot actuation and sensing mechanisms.
-Specifically, we wanted to understand
+Specifically, we wanted to understand:

 1. How ROS controllers and ROS control work.
 2. Using the RRBot model, how do we use ROS controllers to simulate a robot in Gazebo.